vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 We are not doing any version or type check yet here.
 The functions will just return false if the file isnt found, but there is no error checking.

-Thats all we needed for the asset file itself.
-Its just a very simple dump of the json string and the binary drop into a packed file.
+That's all we needed for the asset file itself.
+It's just a very simple dump of the json string and the binary drop into a packed file.

 The more interesting thing is handling textures and meshes.
 We will only walkthrough the Texture save/load logic, as meshes work in the same way, you can look at the codebase to see the differences.